How to Keep Birds out of Your Facility

 Pest-proofing involves inspecting the building exterior for any gaps larger than 1/2 inch and sealing them with durable materials that birds cannot peck through.

-Birds are experts at finding areas where warm air escapes the building.
+Birds are experts at finding places where warm air escapes the building.
 They will use even the smallest gap in a door frame or a missing vent cover to enter a facility for warmth or nesting.

 These doors should close approximately 6 seconds after the person enters the building and clears the sensor.
 If a door lags or stays open too long, it creates an inviting path inside.